Council Funding and Accounts

 The Parish Council receives neither revenue support from central government nor any funding from local businesses and retailers via their payment of non-domestic rate.
 Each year the Parish Council calculates the money it needs and deducts income to leave the amount required to be levied on Ribble Valley Borough Council.
 This sum, called the precept, is collected by them as a proportion of the total Council tax paid by parish households.

-In the financial year commencing 1st April 2017 the precept amounted to £ 7756, with the individual household precept set at £11.84.
+For the financial year commencing 1st April 2018 the Council budgetted for a small deficit of £65.
+The resulting Precept of £ 7826, held the individual household precept at £11.84.